dudang/golt/README.md

     - Amount of threads
     - Amount of repetitions of requests
     - Stage of the group
-    - Type of group
     - An array of requests to be executed

 - Define you first array of requests:
     - URL
     - Method
     - Payload
-    - Assertion of the response containing status code, body, timeout.
+    - Assertion of the response containing status code, timeout.
+    - Extraction

 ## What is a stage ?
 A stage in a thread group defines at which point this thread group will be executed.